 If you have questions that are not answered below, please contact the Summer Abroad office at firstname.lastname@example.org or book a virtual appointment to speak with one of the program advisors.

-Can I take more than one Summer Abroad virtual course over the summer session?
+Can I take more than one Summer Abroad course over the summer session?

 Yes, as long as they do not overlap.
 You can only take one at a time because they have an intensive schedule and full participation in daily classes is required.
-Also, be aware that students can only take a maximum of 2.0 credits during the summer session.
+Also, be aware that Faculty of Arts and Science students can only take a maximum of 2.0 credits during the summer session.
 Any more than that requires special permission from your registrar's office.

-No. The schedule of the virtual Summer Abroad courses is quite intensive, which is why you are able to earn a full U of T credit in approximately 4 weeks.
-Students are required to attend every virtual class and they take place every day for 3 hours (usually 9 am to noon Toronto time).
-There may also be virtual field trips during non-class times so you should only be enrolled in the one course at a time.
+No. The schedule of the Summer Abroad courses is quite intensive, which is why you are able to earn a full U of T credit in approximately 4 weeks.
+Students are required to attend every class and they take place every day for 3 hours.
+There may also be field trips during non-class times so you should only be enrolled in the one course at a time.

-If I take a course in a virtual Summer Abroad program this summer, can I re-take it the following year when it is actually taught abroad?
+If I completed a course in a virtual Summer Abroad program during the previous summer term, can I re-take it the following year when it is actually taught abroad?

-No. If you have received the credit as part of the virtual Summer Abroad program this year (2021), you cannot re-take the same course abroad in 2022.
-However, you can participate in a different Summer Abroad course in 2022.
-(The only exception to this is the Ecuador program for which the 2021 virtual course is different from the course that is taught on site.)
+No. If you have received the credit as part of the virtual Summer Abroad program, you cannot re-take the same course abroad.
+However, you can participate in a different Summer Abroad course.
+(The only exception to this is the Ecuador program for which the 2021/2022 virtual course is different from the course that is taught on site.)

 Who can apply?